-Emperor Zhenzong of Song -- Innovator of Trading Peace with Money & A Professional of Self Glorification
+Emperor Zhenzong of Song Zhao Heng — Innovator of Trading Peace with Money and A Professional of Self Glorification

 From A Talented Crown Prince to A Capable Emperor

-Zhao Heng (968 -- 1022) was a graceful crown prince who was excellent at poems and calligraphy.
+Zhao Heng was a graceful crown prince who was excellent at poetry and calligraphy.

 When he was young, his favorite game was pretending to be a commander and led his “army” to fight, which gained his father’s appreciation.

-Emperor Zhao Heng, also respected as Emperor Zhenzong of Song or Song Zhen Zong, established a comprehensive and efficient system in the history of China, to manage officers’ files and to measure and exam their political performances; corruption was highly suppressed within his system while lots of talented people were selected through the Imperial Examination.
+He established a comprehensive and efficient system to manage officials’ files and to measure and exam their political performances; corruption was highly suppressed within his system, and lots of talented people were selected through the Imperial Examination.

-This excellent management system with explicit reward and punishment policy made great contributions to the flourishing of Chinese culture, economy, and agriculture, and also helped Zhao Heng gain loved and respect by most of his people.
+This excellent management system with explicit reward and punishment policy made great contributions to developing culture, economy, and agriculture.

 Joining the Expedition and Gaining Victory

-This time, the most powerful prime minister strongly suggested Emperor Zhenzong of Song to be the commander and come to the battlefield, to encourage Song’s soldiers and protect his empire.
+Kou also suggested Emperor Zhenzong of Song to be the chief commander and come to the battlefield, to encourage Song’s soldiers and protect the empire.

 Though Zhao Heng liked to act as a commander when he was young, he didn’t want to be involved in a real war that was full of blood and dead bodies.

-Then this prime minister threatened and encouraged Emperor Zhao Heng for a long time, using lots of strategies and tricks, until he finally agreed to join the war.
+Then Kou Zhun threatened and encouraged Emperor Zhao Heng for a long time, using lots of strategies and tricks, until he finally agreed to join the war.

-Emperor Zhao Heng then nominated his crown prince to govern the country after he left, came to the battlefront, and gave his warriors some inspiring speeches.
+Emperor Zhao Heng then nominated his crown prince to reign the country after he left, came to the battlefront, and gave his warriors some inspiring speeches.

-As expected, Song’s soldiers were highly encouraged, they fought much braver and kept winning.
+As expected, Song’s soldiers were highly encouraged, they fought much braver.

-Then the Kingdom Liao sent some messengers, trying to make a peace; the Emperor Zhenzong of Song, Zhao Heng, was happy and then agreed.
+Then, the Liao sent some messengers, trying to pursue peace; the Emperor Zhenzong of Song was happy and immediately agreed.

-Song signed a treaty with Liao, including Liao would respect Song as big brother and establish a trade market on the borders, while Song would provide some money to Liao each year.
+After negotiation, Song and Liao signed the "Treaty of Chanyuan", which includes Liao should respect Song as big brother and establish a trade market on the borders, while Song would provide an annual tribute to Liao.

-This behavior was frequently criticized in the history of China, for being weak and using money in exchange for peace, and having signed such a treaty when Song was very possible to win.
+This behavior was frequently criticized in the history of China, for being weak and using money in exchange for peace, and having signed an unprecedented treaty when Song was winning.

 On the other hand, some people supported and praised this behavior, because it made people live in peace and had promoted positive communications among different regimes.